 The Anchorage area offers over 100 miles of paved, multi-use trails and over 150 miles of wilderness trails, perfect for mountain biking, hiking and skiing.
 South-central Alaska has the most developed hiking trails in Alaska, with Chugach National Forest and Chugach State Park the most popular hiking areas.
 With wonderful views right from the Chugach Mountains in Anchorage, getting out and experiencing Alaska’s backcountry with a day hike is easy and highly recommended.
 If you are interested in hiking while in Anchorage, be sure to check out Flat Top Mountain, a popular hike with locals and visitors alike.
-You should also visit our Anchorage day hike tour page, and if you are headed to nearby Girdwood we highly recommend a Girdwood hiking trip like our Alpine Hike on Alyeska Glacier.
+If you are headed to nearby Girdwood we highly recommend a Girdwood hiking trip like our Alpine Hike on Alyeska Glacier.

 Glaciers are the highlight for many Alaskan hikers.
 Exit Glacier, the only road-accessible area in Kenai Fjords National Park, is one of the 35 glaciers that flow off the 500-square mile Harding Icefield.
 The glacier is approximately three miles long.
 Exit Glacier offers a wonderful Alaska hike, with three shorter trails for day hiking near the face of Exit Glacier.
 Hikes range from 0.5-1 mile long, with interpretive displays along the trail.
 There is a seasonal ranger station near the trail head for additional information on the area.
 Harding Icefield offers the more experienced hiker a four mile one-way trip, with great views and wonderful wildlife.
 Be sure to check out our Exit Glacier Tour page.